headexpanded/random_steely_dan/README.md

 # random_steely_dan

-A Chrome extension which displays a random Steely Dan lyric snippet at some random time once every few hours.
+A Chrome extension which displays a random Steely Dan lyric snippet at some random time every 8 hours.
 And then [tweets it](https://twitter.com/randomsteelydan)